patrickcping/pingone-go-sdk-v2/mfa/docs/FIDO2PolicyMdsAuthenticatorsRequirements.md

 ### NewFIDO2PolicyMdsAuthenticatorsRequirements

-`func NewFIDO2PolicyMdsAuthenticatorsRequirements(allowedAuthenticators []FIDO2PolicyMdsAuthenticatorsRequirementsAllowedAuthenticatorsInner, enforceDuringAuthentication bool, option EnumFIDO2PolicyMDSAuthenticatorOption, ) *FIDO2PolicyMdsAuthenticatorsRequirements`
+`func NewFIDO2PolicyMdsAuthenticatorsRequirements(enforceDuringAuthentication bool, option EnumFIDO2PolicyMDSAuthenticatorOption, ) *FIDO2PolicyMdsAuthenticatorsRequirements`

 NewFIDO2PolicyMdsAuthenticatorsRequirements instantiates a new FIDO2PolicyMdsAuthenticatorsRequirements object
 This constructor will assign default values to properties that have it defined,